pawarherschel/UniOfAalto2ndPhase/analytical.typ

   = Introduction
 ]

 I am not a creative person.
 I believe that designing is a muscle that can be trained by (not blindly)copying, analyzing, and then remixing the work of others.
-I believe that there's always a lesson to be learnt.
+I believe that there's always a lesson to be learned.
 So, how did I design my game?
 #explanation(
   detail: [heavily inspired by #[#link("https://en.wikipedia.org/wiki/Double_Diamond_(design_process_model)")[Double Diamond (design process model)]<links>]], )[